MattGertz/RotatableDie/README.md

-# 3D Die Viewer
+# 3D & 4D Die Viewer

-A .NET 9 WPF application for visualizing and interacting with 3D polyhedral dice.
+A .NET 9 WPF application for visualizing and interacting with 3D and 4D polyhedral dice.

 ![3D Die Viewer Screenshot](Resources/screenshot.png)

 ## Overview

-3D Die Viewer is an interactive application that allows users to view and rotate different types of polyhedral dice in three-dimensional space.
-The application provides realistic renderings of standard polyhedral dice (d4, d6, d8, d10, d12, d20) with customizable colors and intuitive rotation controls.
+3D & 4D Die Viewer is an interactive application that allows users to view and rotate different types of polyhedral dice in three-dimensional and four-dimensional space.
+The application provides realistic renderings of standard polyhedral dice (d4, d6, d8, d10, d12, d20) with customizable colors and intuitive rotation controls, plus a mind-bending tesseract (4D hypercube) visualization.

 ## Features